g1BSsQ/device-os-lab/CONTRIBUTING.md

 3. **Verify Functionality**: Ensure the example is functional and adheres to the project's style guide.
 4. **Reference in PR**: When submitting a pull request, reference the example in the PR description.

+## Updating API Documentation

+When contributing to the API, ensure that the documentation in `docs/api_reference.md` is updated to reflect your changes.
+Follow the structure outlined in the file to maintain consistency.